 This series will give you the opportunity to get to know some of the Leaders at UiPath.
 They are the ones who carry a lot of extra responsibilities on top of overseeing projects and processes.
 They make sure to hire the right people for their teams.
 They act like coaches and they support you to become the best version of yourself.

-We have 3 major development centers at UiPath based in Seattle, Bucharest and Bangalore and 4 smaller ones in Cluj, Vienna, Lviv and Eindhoven.
+We have 3 major development centers at UiPath based in Seattle, Bucharest and Bangalore and 4 smaller ones in Cluj-Napoca, Vienna, Lviv and Eindhoven.
 Although our teams take care of different parts of our automation platform, they all have the same goal: deliver the best automation product out there.

 We have some talented colleagues in R&D. They are passionate, they are resourceful and they're willing to create something that’s never been created before.
 Meet Bogdan Ripa, Vice President of Product Management, one of the leaders in our Bucharest office.